MewsSystems/gitbook-booking-engine/booking-engine-api/guidelines/authentication.md

 Authentication is the process of verifying the identity of the client.
 To access the API, you must identify your client application by providing the `Client` property in all requests.
 This ensures that your client application is recognized and allowed to interact with the API.

-### Pre-registered
+### Registration

 Your client application needs to be pre-registered with Mews Support.
-You can open a ticket from __Mews Operations__ via the Mews Digital Assistant.
+You can open a ticket from __Mews Operations__ via the [Mews Digital Assistant](https://help.mews.com/s/article/How-to-use-the-Mews-Digital-Assistant).
 The registration request should contain:

 * `Client` - the name of the client application that will be used for every API request
 * `Email` - an email contact for your development department; this email will be used by our developers to notify you about any breaking changes in the API